Whatever your pre-imagined image of Amsterdam, the capital of the Netherlands will exceed your expectations

 This popular museum boasts the world’s largest collection of works by the globally celebrated artist.
 Around 200 paintings trace the development of his remarkable but tragically short career.

 Close to the Van Gogh Museum is Rijksmuseum.
-Dedicated to arts and history of Amsterdam, it houses works by works by masters such as Rembrandt and Vermeer.
+Dedicated to the arts and history of Amsterdam, it houses works by works by masters such as Rembrandt and Vermeer.

 The Red Light District (De Wallen)